 I graduated in 1997 and 1999 with a BSc (hons) Tropical Environmental Science and a MSc Agroforestry from the University of Aberdeen.
 I got my Post Graduate Certificate in Learning & Teaching in Higher Education in 2004 and my PhD in 2005 from the University of Leeds.
 I moved to the University of Aberdeen as a Senior Lecturer in 2009, where I became Director of the Aberdeen Centre for Environmental Sustainability, before moving to Birmingham City University as a Reader in 2012.
 I was made a Professor of Interdisciplinary Environmental Research in 2013, and was responsible for leading my School's submission to the Research Excellence Framework (REF).

-I have played a leadership role in research worth £9.5M, and been a funded member in teams that have secured a further £2M.
-I am an author/co-author of >120 publications with >150 co-authors from 25 countries, including >70 peer-reviewed international journal articles.
-My H index is >40 according to Google Scholar (>30 according to Scopus based on journal papers only) - for full details of citations see my Google Scholar profile.
-My papers have been cited >9000 times.
+I have played a leadership role in research worth over £20M, and played a significant role in teams that secured a further £14M since 2005.
+I am an author/co-author of >130 publications with >150 co-authors from 25 countries, including >80 peer-reviewed international journal articles.
+My H index is >45 according to Google Scholar (>30 according to Scopus based on journal papers only) - for full details of citations see my Google Scholar profile.
+My papers have been cited >11,000 times.

 I am Handling Editor (Social Sciences) for Conservation Biology (impact factor 4.2; ranked 5/44 (Biodiversity Conservation) and 16/223 (Environmental Sciences) by ISI).
 I have acted as a scientific advisor to BBC Education and my work has been covered by the Guardian, Radio 4, Radio Scotland and international media.

 The Sustainable Uplands project (that I co-ordinated from 2005-2012) was voted “best example of impact” at the Rural Economy and Land Use programme’s final conference in 2011 – one of only two projects receiving awards out of over 100 investments.
 This led to the development of the UK Peatland Code, in collaboration with the IUCN UK Peatland Programme, which I launched with Defra's Environment Minister in 2013.
 I now sit on the Steering Group for the Code, which represents Defra and its agencies, each of the devolved administrations and their agencies, landowners and business.
-The work was graded as a 3 star case study in REF2014 demonstrating "very considerable impacts in terms of [its] reach and significance" by Birmingham City University and the University of Leeds.
 Defra's Deputy Director of Sustainable Land and Rural Evidence and Analysis said "this research has made a considerable contribution and provided us with valuable lessons for the development of Payment for Ecosystem Service schemes in the UK."
 The work was also shortlisted as a finalist for the European Union's Natura 2000 award in 2015, with Inger Andersen, Director General of the International Union for Conservation of Nature, describing the work as "incredible - it has really moved the needle for conservation."

-I have been a member of funding panels for ESRC, NERC and the EU Biodiversa programme and have reviewed proposals for the British Academy, Leverhulme, and for Dutch, Austrian, German, Swedish, South African and Swiss research funders.
+I have been a member of funding panels for ESRC, NERC, BBSRC, Global Challenges Research Fund and the EU Biodiversa programme and have reviewed proposals for the British Academy, Leverhulme, and for Dutch, Austrian, German, Swedish, South African and Swiss research funders.